-cubic metres of water flows each second from a myriad of cold and warm, springs, at the banks of the lake.
-The water is rich in minerals, and is the main reasons for the fertility of the lake.
-With the aid of sunlight, which is unusually bountiful in this area, a great amount of algae grows in the lake.
-The algae provides sustenance for midge larvae and crabs, which are food for birds and fishes.
+A cracked lavamound in Eldhraun amount of algae grows in the lake.
+The algae provides sustenance for midge larvae and crabs, which are important food for birds and fishes.
 Mývatn lake is large enough and its renewal of water slow enough to sustain a flourishing ecosystem despite its altitude of 278 metres above sea level.
-At the bottom of the lake, an abundance of midge larvae thrives, transforming into pupae and growing into midges during the summer, particularly at the beginning of June and August.
+At the bottom of the lake, an abundance of midde larvae thrives, transforming into pupae and growing into midges during the summer, particularly at the beginning of June and August.
 The male flies gather in swarms at the lake's edge and over knolls and hills on still days.
 These midges are called chironomidae (rykmý) and are plenty but harmless.
 Laxá river flows from Mývatn lake in three channels.
 It alternately cascades or flows in still pools among beautiful islets grown with wood cranesbill, angelica, buttercups and willow.
 The river is home to Barrow's Goldeneye and the Harlequin Duck, and it is among the best trout fishing rivers in the world.
 The water in Mývatn lake often takes on a greenish or brownish tinge in the summer due to blue-green algae (Cyanophyta) that inhabit it.
 The algae is carried into the Laxá river, together with plankton and turbidity, and provides the basis of the food chain.
-Laxá river is the most fertile stream in Iceland Blackfly larvae sift substances from the water and constitute the river's most important food.
-The female flies suck blood from livestock and people, and thus gain nourishment for breeding.
+Laxá river is the most fertile stream in Iceland.
+Blackfly larvae sift substances from the water and constitute the river's most important food.
+The female flies suck blood from livestock and people, and thus gain nourishment for increased breeding.